1940 Facts, Fun Trivia and History

 First televised baseball game, WGN-TV (White Sox vs Cubs, an exhibition game)

-May 15, 1940 – The very first McDonald’s restaurant opened in San Bernardino, California.
+May 15, 1940 – The first McDonald’s restaurant opened in San Bernardino, California.

 Tom & Jerry cartoon shorts, created by William Hanna & Joseph Barbera, debuted by MGM in theaters.

-People yell Geronimo! when jumping from things due to a private, Private Aubrey Eberhardt, who, while testing parachutes in 1940, claimed he wasn’t scared.
+People yell Geronimo! when jumping from things due to a private, Private Aubrey Eberhardt, who claimed he wasn’t scared while testing parachutes in 1940.
 He yelled the name when he jumped to prove this.
-The rest of the platoon did not want to be shown up so they yelled it as well and it quickly caught on.
+The rest of the platoon did not want to be shown up, so they yelled it, and it quickly caught on.